This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Electroconvulsive therapy (ECT) is a treatment that sends a small electric current to your brain to cause a seizure.
+Electroconvulsive therapy (ECT) is a treatment that sends an electric current to your brain to cause a seizure.
 The seizure affects the chemicals in your brain, which may make your brain cells work better.
 ECT is used to treat certain conditions, such as depression, that do not get better after medicines or other therapies have been tried.

 - You have severe pain in your back or neck.